rmsander/learning-machine_learning/README.md

 1. Creating a `RandomVector` class that samples a random vector of arbitrary dimension from a uniform distribution.
 2. `roscpp` exercises.

+## Stata Programming
+Stata, a statistical programming language, is also useful for data science, machine learning, and econometrics.
+You can find content and examples for stata in   `./stata/`.

 ## Missing Something?
 More Concepts You Would Like to See?
 If you have questions or would like content to be added for a specific topic, please feel free to let me know via [this google form](https://forms.gle/yH4NxYYQsqjNexuQ8).
 I'm always looking for ways to improve this website and my documentation